How to protect your shade blinds

-It is also a good idea to occasionally hose your shade blinds with fresh cold water to keep them looking clean and crisp.
+It is also a good idea to occasionally hose your outdoor shade blinds with fresh cold water to keep them looking clean and crisp.

 Be careful with the detergent you choose for your shade blinds.
 Natural detergents work best.
 Avoid non-diluted detergents, cleaning fluids, soap, insecticides, garden sprays, petrochemicals, solvents, and bore water.